rohan-deshpande/northwest/readme.md

 After seeding you'll get a `nw` ES6 module placed in your `src` which exports an instance of the `Nw` class.
 This class contains `getters` for easily accessing the NW.js `nw` object and other associated objects such as `gui`, `Window` as well as standard node modules like `fs` and `path`.
 It's basically designed to be a helper class that wraps NW.js and node functionality.

-Some seeds might require you to place this module in a certain directory in order for it to be transpiled correctly, for example, `create-react-app` requires you to place it in its `src` directory (so that will be `src/src` after you seed).
-Feel free to customise the class as you see fit.
+Some seeds might require you to place this module in a certain directory in order for it to be transpiled correctly, for example, `create-react-app` requires you to place it in its `src` directory (so that will be `src/src` after you seed), so make sure you do that before importing it or you may get errors.
+Feel free to customise the module as you see fit.

 ### Scripts